- Email: [email protected]

 If you have a disability or learning difficulty, we can help you access the study support you need to allow you to reach your full potential.
+If you’re not sure you have a learning difficulty, you can use this guide to help.

 Whether you have a sensory or mobility impairment, an ongoing long-term/progressive medical condition such as epilepsy or chronic fatigue syndrome; a mental-health condition such as depression, anxiety or borderline personality disorder; Autistic Spectrum Disorder (ASD), such as Asperger’s Syndrome; or a specific learning difficulty, such as dyslexia; rest assured you will receive the support and assistance you need.